KithM4/task-manager/README.md

 This project is licensed under the MIT License.

-Enjoy managing your tasks efficiently!
+#Enjoy managing your tasks efficiently!

-This version removes the setup instructions section as per your request.
-Let me know if you need any other changes!